kevinlainyc/anki/CSS/concept.md

   - `flex-grow: [1|2|3|...]`: auto expand when enough space
   - `flex-shink: [1|2|3|...]`: auto shrink to min size

+## css grid

+- how is grid compare to flex box?
+- when to use it?
+- how to define a grid container?

+%

+- introduce to css after flex box (flex box has a bit more browser compatibility)
+- it is used to create two-dimensional layout for more complex layout (compare to flex box one dimensional: row or column)
+- use `display: grid` to define a grid container
+  - `grid-template-rows` used to config row style
+  - `grid-template-columns` used to config column style
+  - many more

 *************** TO ANKI *******************************